AuthorCarpentry/executable-documents-rstudio/00-getting-started.md

 #### Let's look at a reproducible report

-- We'll create our own in the next two days!
+(Demo of example report)

-- The first step in getting this dynamic document is making sure our software is set up correctly
+We'll create our own in the next two days!
+The first step in getting this dynamic document is making sure our software is set up correctly

 *****